Screencast of the lecture (part 1 and part 2)

 In this lecture we focus on the unconstrained optimization problems of the form

-• Every point in the whole space \(\mathbb{R}^N\) is interior, therefore all maximizers/minimizers have to be stationary points
+• Every point in the whole space \(\mathbb{R}^n\) is interior, therefore we should expect that all maximizers/minimizers have to be stationary points

 • Assuming differentiability implies we can focus on derivative based conditions